ComputationalCryoEM/ASPIRE-Python/docs/source/installation.rst

 If you are interested in checking out and working with the source code, running tests, or a different flavor of install, then skip to the next section now instead.

-Once ``conda`` is installed and available on the path, create and activate the environment using:
+Once ``conda`` is installed and available on the path, we can create a fresh ``conda`` environment.
+Here we have chosen to name it ``aspire_env``, but you may choose any name you like so long as that name is used consistently in the following step.
+After creating the environment, we activate it.
+Finally, we install the ``aspire`` package inside the activated environment.
+This should install all supporting Python software required.

 ::

-   conda create -n aspire_env python=3.6 pip
+   conda create --name aspire_env python=3.6 pip
    conda activate aspire_env
    pip install aspire